 Depending on your hotel’s strategy and amenities, you might be already catering to one of the following guest personas:

-However, this list is not exhaustive, and each segment can be split in a few smaller ones.
+However, this list is not exhaustive, and each segment can be split into a few smaller ones.
 For instance, the leisure traveller segment includes solo travellers, couples and families with kids who travel for leisure purposes.
 Business travellers can be divided into bleisure, busy and luxurious travellers, etc.

 1. Leisure travellers